paulsilvap/social_distance/README.md

 -scipy
 -imutils

-This can be installed using pip.
+These can be installed using pip.